clarkdatalabs/banana-project/R_Banana_Project/README_ggplot.md

 Got it!

 ## Export
-1) Click "Export" above your graph
+Click "Export" above your graph and save as Image/PDF

-2) Opt to "Save as Image/PDF"
+Done!